jaumebonet/topobuilder/README.rst

 * utils: Utility functions shared across multiple plugins.
 * base_plugins: Various plugins to do different manipulations on the case object.

 Please see the documentation for further explanation of all entry-points, plugins (and how to create your own custom plugin) and utilities available.
-Additional, we explain how to setup a pipeline and showcase different examples [here](https://github.com/zanderharteveld/TopoBuilderData).
+Additional, we explain how to setup a pipeline and showcase different examples `here <https://github.com/LPDI-EPFL/TopoBuilderData>`_.